INFLIBNET Centre: History

 INFLIBNET is a major National Programme initiated by the University Grants Commission (India) in March 1991 as a project under the Inter-University Centre for Astronomy and Astrophysics (IUCAA).
 It became an independent Inter-University Centre in June 1996.
 INFLIBNET runs a nationwide high speed data network connecting university libraries and other information centres.

 INFLIBNET is involved in modernizing university libraries in India using the state-of-art technologies for the optimum utilisation of information.
 In 2022, University Grants Commission (India) launched an initiative with the Information and Library Network (INFLIBNET) Centre to assist research scholars and their supervisors in conducting their research.

 Activities

 The Shodhganga portal of Inflibnet Centre displays the achievement of the competing universities with a detailed index of number of theses contributed by several departments of study.
 Calcutta University, Savitribai Phule Pune University and Aligarh Muslim University (AMU) have become largest contributors of theses to the Shodhganga portal of Inflibnet Centre.

-The Centre leads projects for the development of library services in Indian universities.
-These have included: